johanzi/gwas_gemma/README.md

 ### Keep alternative and biallelic positions only

-VCF file can be heavy and usually most of lines do not contain information (no ALT allele), remove then now to reduce size of the file and go faster with next step keep only positions with an alternative allele (--min-ac) and only biallelic positions (--max-alleles) (1 REF + 1 ALT)
+A VCF file containing multiple samples can be quite heavy although most of the lines do not contain information relevant for GWAS (no alternative allele).
+One can therefore remove these positions to drastically reduce the size of the file, allowing faster processing in the next steps.
+Keep only positions with an alternative allele (--min-ac) and only biallelic positions (--max-alleles) (1 REF + 1 ALT) with this command:

 ```
 bcftools view --min-ac=1 --max-alleles 2  subset_80.recode.vcf > subset_80_biallelic_only_alt.recode.vcf